wso2/docs-is/en/docs/setup/migration-guide.md

         +   IDN_OAUTH2_ACCESS_TOKEN_SCOPE
         +   IDN_OAUTH2_AUTHORIZATION_CODE

 9. Create database dumps from the old databases (databases used in the old version of the WSO2 Identity Server) and restore in the new databases created.

-### Executing the migration client
+### **Executing the migration client**

-To upgrade to the latest version of WSO2 Identity Server, you need to upgrade the userstore database.
-Note that there are no registry schema changes between versions.
+To upgrade to the latest version of WSO2 Identity Server, you need to upgrade the userstore database. **Note** that there are no registry schema changes between versions.

 Follow the steps below to perform the upgrade.

 ??? note "If you are using DB2"
     Move indexes to the the
     TS32K Tablespace.
-The index tablespace in the '
+The index tablespace in the
-    `           IDN_OAUTH2_ACCESS_TOKEN          ` ' and '
+    `           IDN_OAUTH2_ACCESS_TOKEN          `  and
-    `           IDN_OAUTH2_AUTHORIZATION_CODE          ` ' tables need
+    `           IDN_OAUTH2_AUTHORIZATION_CODE          ` tables need
     to be moved to the existing TS32K tablespace in order to support newly added table indexes.